MF Global trustee doubles estimates of shortfall

 The MF Global bankruptcy is In Re MF Global Holdings Ltd, in the same court, No. 11-15059.

-(Reporting by Nick Brown and David Sheppard; additional reporting by Jonathan Stempel in New York, Philip Shishkin in Washington and Tom Polansek and Ann Saphir in Chicago; editing by Martha Graybow, Tim Dobbyn, Edward Tobin and Carol Bishopric)
+(Reporting by Nick Brown and David Sheppard; additional reporting by Jonathan Stempel in New York, Philip Shishkin in Washington and Tom Polansek and Ann Saphir in Chicago; editing by Martha Graybow, Tim Dobbyn, Lisa Von Ahn, Andre Grenon and Carol Bishopric)